 Advantages of an Individual Voluntary Arrangement

-- Once the IVA is in place, you have more control and you’re protected from any further legal creditor pressure;
+- Once the IVA is in place, you have more control, and you’re protected from any further legal creditor pressure;

-- IVAs are based on a repayment of a proportionate amount of your debt.
+- IVAs are based on the repayment of a proportionate amount of your debt.
 Creditors may be more open to accepting a lower percentage than 100%; due to the reduced chances of regaining the debt that is owed to them if you were to declare bankruptcy;

-- They’re designed to be affordable, based on your level of income and outgoings in your personal cash-flow.
+- They’re designed to be affordable, based on your level of income and outgoings in your personal cash flow.

 Disadvantages of an Individual Voluntary Arrangement